 Both buyers and suppliers can face challenges when it comes to managing their payment platforms.
 For Ricon, a full-service construction company specializing in civil engineering, the test was moving from paper checks to electronic payments.
 Driven by one of their customers, Ricon sought a solution for exchanging payments easier.
 Despite a lack of experience with digital payments, Ricon embraced a virtual card platform with educational guidance and support every step of the way.

-Historically, Ricon focused on ACH and check payments before learning about the time and cost savings of SUA.
-An integrated payment solution that meets the needs of both buyers and suppliers, SUA delivers ACH efficiencies while integrating with existing payment systems.
-With SUA, invoices are paid using a unique 16-digit virtual account number with a preset dollar amount and customizable expiration terms.
-Upon learning about SUA, Ricon started thinking beyond just their piece of the supply chain to consider ways their customers could better supply payments to them.
+Historically, Ricon focused on ACH and check payments before learning about the time and cost savings of virtual cards.
+An integrated payment solution that meets the needs of both buyers and suppliers, virtual cards deliver ACH efficiencies while integrating with existing payment systems.
+With virtual cards, invoices are paid using a unique 16-digit virtual account number with a preset dollar amount and customizable expiration terms.
+Upon learning about virtual cards, Ricon started thinking beyond just their piece of the supply chain to consider ways their customers could better supply payments to them.

 Ratner echoes the need for supplier education, specifically when it comes to large ticket interchange (LTI) fees and how rates can be improved.

 “When businesses consider opting out of a commercial card program because of fees, our team educates them on LTI and how to qualify the transactions to achieve lower fees.
 We’re here to provide support every step of the way, so buyers and suppliers can feel comfortable with their payments decisions.”